-Compression springs are a type of wire spring used in everything from appliances to motorized equipment, motors, and more.
-Compression springs are compressed by a load acting upon them or their ends are compressed, the design of the wire tries to return the spring back to the original shape thus pushing the load back.
+A type of wire spring used in everything from appliances to motorized equipment, motors, and more.
+Compression is compressed by a load acting upon them or their ends are compressed, the design of the wire tries to return it back to the original shape thus pushing the load back.
 They are designed and used to resist applied compressive forces or to store energy in the push mode.
-Typically they are cylindrical helical springs made out round wire.
+Typically they are cylindrical helical made out round wire.
 However they can be made conical, oval, barrel or virtually any other shape.
 The wire can also be round, square or rectangular.
-Compression springs are the most common spring configuration and are found in many applications such as automotive, aerospace and consumer goods.
+Compression springs are the most common configuration and are found in many applications such as automotive, aerospace and consumer goods.

 View Our 5/8" Video